-The Basque school system is self-managed, and financed through its own tax revenues.
+The Basque school system is self-managed, and financed through its tax revenues.
 It is subject to Spanish regulation for key issues regarding the structure of the system and levels, selection and training of the teaching profession, curriculum design, grade promotion or title expedition.
 The most recent data (2019/2020) show that the system enrolled 376,104 students between kindergarten and upper secondary (both general and vocational) education.
 Compulsory education consists of 6 years of primary education and 4 grades of lower secondary education.

 The system is organized around two distinct school networks of equal size.
 Both of them are publicly funded, but one is state-owned (public schools), whereas the other is privately owned (private schools), run by religious entities or cooperatives which operate under a non-profit scheme.
-These networks differ in their budgetary autonomy (private schools are able to use their own resources for personnel and management more freely), student composition (private schools disproportionately enrol native students and students from higher socio-economic backgrounds) and funding formula (the lack of sufficient public funding generates the needs of those schools to obtain alternative sources of funding through voluntary parental co-payments).
-In addition, the system is organised in three different streams regarding language of instruction.
-The A model (Spanish is the main language of instruction and Basque is taught as a single subject), the B model (which balances the weight of both languages in terms of hours of instruction) and the D model (Basque being the main language of instruction, and Spanish being taught as a single subject).
-While about 34% of population aged 5-24 has Basque as its mother tongue (some of which share it with Spanish), around 75% of students attend the D language model.
-Hence, Basque is a language that is largely learnt at school, rather than at home.
+These networks differ in their budgetary autonomy (private schools can use their resources for personnel and management more freely), student composition (private schools disproportionately enrol native students and students from higher socioeconomic backgrounds) and funding formula (the lack of sufficient public funding generates the needs of those schools to obtain alternative sources of funding through voluntary parental co-payments).
+In addition, the system is organized in three different streams regarding language of instruction.